sabbirmahmud4455/node_stater_pack/nodejs/practice-test/readme.md

 - User can add contact info.
 A contact info consists of `Name`, `DoB` and `Email`.
 A single contact can have multiple emails

 - User can search contact info.
-Search keyword can be either `Name` or any of the `Email`